Malaria is caused by the plasmodium parasite. The parasite spreads to humans through the bites of infected mosquitoes.

 How malaria spreads

 Malaria cannot be directly spread from person to person.
 If a mosquito bites a person already infected with malaria, the mosquito can also become infected.
-It can then spread the parasite on to other people.
+It can then spread the parasite to other people.

 Content supplied by the NHS and adapted for Ireland by the HSE